 Obesity Experts: Eat Fat and Get Thin

 The vindication of saturated fat is not surprising to obesity expert Dr. Eric Westman, who has long advocated low-carb, high-fat eating plans like the ketogenic and Atkins diets.

 According to Westman, LCHF diets produce rapid weight loss without exercise, and combat virtually every degenerative disease known to man.

 Dr. Westman, director of the Duke University Obesity Clinic, has helped hundreds of morbidly obese people lose thousands of pounds on the ketogenic and Atkins diets.
 He is pleased that mainstream media is finally debunking the myth that eating fat makes you fat and sick.
 To the contrary, he said: Eating fat makes you skinny and healthy.

-"I tell my patients not to fear the fat," said Westman, author of New Atkins for a New You.
+"I tell my patients not to fear the fat," said Westman, co-author of Keto Clarity.
 "Eat lots of fat.
 Fat makes you feel full.
 There's no problem with fat.
 In fact, saturated fat — the fat that we've been taught not to eat — raises your good cholesterol best of all the foods you can eat."

-Similarly, Dr. Jeff Volek, a registered dietitian and professor at the University of Connecticut, told me the ketogenic diet improves mood and reduces inflammation, which is what fuels disease.
+Similarly, Dr. Jeff Volek, a registered dietitian and professor at Ohio State University, told me the ketogenic diet improves mood and reduces inflammation, which is what fuels disease.
 Volek, author of The Art and Science of Low-Carbohydrate Living, said the LCHF ketogenic diet is beneficial both for elite endurance athletes and the average sedentary individual.